duutabib/dashboards-neuro/README.md

 # dashboards-neuro
-Dashboards for some neural activity data.
+Dashboards for neural activity data in Mice.